swapniltanajipawar/swapniltanajipawar/README.md

 - 🤝 I’m looking for help with **Projects**

-- 💬 Ask me about **Java, Devops, AWS, Linux, DevOps, Kubernetes, Ansible, Jenkins, Terraform**
+- 💬 Ask me about **Java, AWS, Linux, DevOps, Kubernetes, Ansible, Jenkins, Terraform**

 - 📫 How to reach me **swapniltanajipawar@gmail.com**